-A portion of the proceeds of the Bonds will be used to refund a portion of the Authority's outstanding junior lien improvement bonds designated as Trinity River Authority of Texas Central Regional Wastewater System Revenue Bond - Extendable Commercial Paper Mode, Series A (Tax-Exempt) and/or Trinity River River Authority of Texas Central Regional Wastewater System Revenue Bond - Extendable Commercial Paper Mode, Series A (Tax-Exempt) and/or Trinity River River Authority of Texas Central Regional Wastewater System Revenue Bond - Extendable Commercial Paper Mode, Series A (Taxable) [collectively, the "ECP Bonds"].
+A portion of the proceeds of the Bonds will be used to current refund all or a part of the Authority's outstanding junior lien improvement bonds designated as Trinity River Authority of Texas Central Regional Wastewater System Revenue Bond - Extendable Commercial Paper Mode, Series A (Tax-Exempt), the "ECP Bonds".
 It is anticipated that the outstanding ECP Bonds being refunded with a portion of the proceeds of the Bonds will be paid on the date of delivery of the Bonds.

 The ECP Bonds are authorized to be issued and outstanding in the aggregate principal amount of \$350,000,000.
-Of this authorized principal, the Authority currently has \$70,000,000 of ECP Bonds outstanding and anticipates refunding \$57,000,000 of that amount with proceeds from the sale of the Bonds.
+Of this authorized principal, the Authority currently has \$63,000,000 of ECP Bonds outstanding and anticipates refunding no more than \$63,000,000 of that amount with proceeds from the sale of the Bonds.
 The ECP Bonds are payable from a pledge of the Net Revenues which is junior and subordinate to the pledge of the Net Revenues securing the Bonds and the Outstanding Parity Bonds and from the proceeds from the sale of ECP Bonds to refinance maturing ECP Bonds and the proceeds of refunding bonds to be issued by the Authority.
 See "DEBT INFORMATION - Anticipated Issuance of Additional System Revenue Bonds."